 During the second quarter of 2018, AXA S.A. ("AXA") completed the sale of a minority stake in Equitable Holdings, Inc. ("EQH") through an initial public offering ("IPO").
 Since then, AXA has completed additional offerings and taken other steps, most recently during the fourth quarter of 2019.
-As a result, AXA owned less than 10% of the outstanding common stock of EQH as of December 31, 2019.
+As a result, AXA owned less than 10% of the outstanding common stock of EQH as of December 31, 2020.

-While we cannot at this time predict the eventual impact on AB of this transaction, such impact could include a reduction in the support AXA has provided to AB in the past with respect to AB's investment management business, resulting in a decrease in our revenues and ability to initiate new investment services.
-Also, AB relies on AXA, including its subsidiary, AXA Business Services, for a number of significant services and AB has benefited from its affiliation with AXA in certain common vendor relationships.
-Some of these arrangements are expected to change with possible negative financial implications for AB.
+While we cannot at this time predict the full impact on AB of this transaction, such impact has included a reduction in the support AXA provided to AB in the past with respect to AB's investment management business, resulting in a modest decrease in our revenues and ability to initiate new investment services.
+Also, AB relies on AXA, including its subsidiary, AXA Business Services, for several significant services and AB has benefited from its affiliation with AXA in certain common vendor relationships.
+Some of these arrangements have changed, and others are expected to change, with immaterial financial implications for AB.